mdymel/devblog.dymel.pl/_posts/2016-11-03-angular2-and-i18n-translate-your-app.markdown

 tags:
  - angular2
 ---
-Continuing, what has become, an Angular2 series on my blog, today I would like to show you, how to internationalize your Angular2 application.
+Continuing, what has become, an Angular2 series on my blog, today I would like to show you, how to internationalise your Angular2 application.
 You will learn how to tag your messages, how to build xlf files for translation and to configure your application.

 1. TOC
 {:toc}